DuPage County Child Support Attorneys

 Changes in Illinois Child Support Laws

-In 2017, a new law took effect in the state of Illinois has made some substantial alterations to their child support laws.
-These changes took effect in July of 2017.
+In 2017, a new law took effect in the state of Illinois that made some substantial alterations to how child support is determined.
 Previously, the courts calculated the amount of child support a non-custodial parent owed using a percentage of that parent’s income based on the number of children involved.
 For example, the law used to mandate that if a non-custodial parent had one child, then the percentage of their income owed to child support would be 20%.

-The new law does away with the percentage model and instead employs an income sharing model between the parents, based on the combined net income earned by the parents and the number of children the parents share.
-In some cases, each parent's amount of parenting responsibilities each parent has.
+Under the current laws, this percentage model is no longer used.
+Instead, an income sharing model is employed, and child support is based on the combined net income earned by the parents and the number of children the parents share.
+In some cases, each parent's amount of parenting time may also affect child support calculations.
 The new law is aimed at better addressing the needs of the child rather than using a static indicator to determine what the non-custodial parent should contribute to the best interest of the child.

 The court will weigh several factors that the Illinois Department of Healthcare and Family Services have determined are in the best interest of the child.
 These factors include but are not limited to: